-In FY 2019, the Regulatory Compliance Team worked with interns to update 136 permit records in order to incorporate updated drought planning documents into their records.
+In FY 2024, the Regulatory Compliance Team began working to update 150 permit records in order to incorporate updated drought planning documents into their records.
 According to the District MP, all permittees must update their UDCP and UCP plans at least every five years.
-Therefore, since all UDCPs were updated in FY 2019, staff did not update them in FY 2023.
+Therefore, since all UDCPs were updated in FY 2019, staff is working to finalize these updates that began in FY2024.